MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 **Hyper-V Containers** – multiple containers run on a host, hoever each container is run inside of a utility virtual machine.
 This provides kernel level isolation between a Hyper-V container, the container host, and any other containers running on the container host.

+> Windows Containers and the Windows Container documentation is in an early pre-release.
+Container functionality and documentation are subject to change.

 ## Hyper-V Container PowerShell

 ### Create Container